Counterflow and coflow instabilities in miscible binary superfluids: Conclusion and discussion

 In following works, we will explore properties of vortex in strongly interacting miscible binary superfluids and compare them with those of weakly interacting binary superfluids~\cite{vortex1,vortex2,vortex3}.

 \fi

-\acknowledgments This work was partly supported by the National Natural Science Foundation of China Grants No.\,12075298, No.\,12122513, No.\,11991052 and No.\,12047503.
+\acknowledgments B.~G.~ thanks Laurent Sanchez-Palencia for helpful comments on the draft.
+This work was supported by the National Natural Science Foundation of China Grants No. 12525503, No. 12075298, No. 12122513, and No. 12447101.
 We thank Jilin University for hospitality during the School of Frontiers in Hydrodynamics, Effective Field Theory and Holographic Duality.
 We acknowledge the use of the High Performance Cluster at Institute of Theoretical Physics, Chinese Academy of Sciences.